michal-pielka/leetcode_cli/README.md

 ## Initialization

-The CLI will ensure necessary config, theme files and directories exist in your home folder `~/.leetcode` on Linux/macOS and `~/AppData/Roaming` on Windows).
+The CLI will ensure necessary config, theme files, and directories exist in your home folder (`~/.leetcode` on Linux/macOS and `~/AppData/Roaming` on Windows).

 This is done via:
 ```python